Irradiation Sensors Class 2 and Class 1 LSI Pyranometer

 Key Features

-• Easy integration with data loggers and SCADA systems
+• Seamless compatibility with data loggers and SCADA platforms

 Typical Applications

-Benefits of Using Class 1 & Class 2 Pyranometers
+Why Choose Class 1 & Class 2 Pyranometers?

 Ambient Temperature Sensor